Lower readmissions and costs. See the CCM claims data.

 Full-service Chronic Care Management

 Our care management team listens for indications of loneliness or depression and can administer clinical depression screenings (PHQ-2), which are included in the patient summary given to care providers.
-Enrolled patients also have access to a 24/7 nurse care hotline, giving patients around-the-clock access to healthcare professionals.
+They can then notify providers of the results.
+Enrolled patients also have access to a 24/7 care line, giving patients around-the-clock access to healthcare professionals to share mental or physical health questions.

 RapidAWV™ with user-friendly Health Risk Assessments (HRAs)

 Our RapidAWV™ software delivers user-friendly HRAs to eligible Medicare patients during their waiting room visits.
 These assessments generate actionable health plans, aiding your practice in addressing risk factors and care gaps.
-Integration with Electronic Health Records (EHR) ensures a seamless workflow, maximizing each patient encounter.
+Integration with your Electronic Health Record (EHR) ensures a seamless workflow, maximizing each patient encounter.

 Implementing AWVs increases revenue through reimbursements, drives up quality scores for programs like MIPS and ACO, and reduces healthcare costs for patients by 5.7%.
 You can earn anywhere from $118-$174 in reimbursements per AWV.